 Splendid Azerbaijan: The History and Culture of the Land of Fire, by Glen Alberto Salazar

-If you are looking for a great introduction to Azerbaijan then “Splendid Azerbaijan: The History and Culture of the Land of Fire” is a great way to discover the hidden secrets of the land of fire.
-The book goes through the history of the country in chronological order starting at its prehistoric roots taking the reader right through to modern day Azerbaijan.
-What I enjoyed about this book was the author’s no bias approach in telling the story of the country.
+If you are looking for a great introduction to Azerbaijan, “Splendid Azerbaijan: The History and Culture of the Land of Fire” is the perfect way to discover the hidden secrets of the land of fire.
+The book goes through the history of the country in chronological order, starting at its prehistoric roots and taking the reader right through to modern-day Azerbaijan.
+What I enjoyed about this book was the author’s no-bias approach in telling the story of the country.
 It also presents an introduction to the language which will come in handy when traveling.

 Black Garden: Armenia and Azerbaijan Through Peace and War, by Thomas de Waal

-The history of the conflict Armenia and Azerbaijan were pulled into is complex, messy, and ultimately helped bring them independence and put an end to the Soviet Union.
-If you are traveling through the south Caucasus this offers a compelling account of the conflict.
-Described as ‘part contemporary history, part travel book, and part political analysis’ it is a must-read if you want to really understand what happened in this country during this time.
+The history of the Armenia and Azerbaijan conflict is complex and messy, ultimately helping bring these countries independence and ending the Soviet Union.
+If you are traveling through the South Caucasus, this offers a compelling account of the conflict.
+Described as ‘part contemporary history, part travel book, and part political analysis,’ this is a must-read if you want to really understand what happened in this country during this time.

 The Ghost of Freedom: A History of the Caucasus, by Charles King

-The Ghost of Freedom sheds light on the complex and turbulent history of The Caucasus area including shedding light on the ongoing disputes between Georgia and Azerbaijan and the ongoing war in Chechnya.
-For most of the twentieth century, The Caucasus lay inside the Soviet Union as countries in the area declared independence more issues arose.
-This book paints a rich portrait of one of the world’s least understood regions.
-King tells the story well and goes into just enough detail to answer all of your questions and more.
+The Ghost of Freedom sheds light on the complex and turbulent history of The Caucasus area, including the ongoing disputes between Georgia and Azerbaijan and the ongoing war in Chechnya.
+For most of the twentieth century, the Caucasus lay inside the Soviet Union.
+As countries in the area declared independence, new issues arose.
+This book paints a rich portrait of one of the world’s least understood regions, going into just enough detail to answer all of your questions without being too heavy or complex.

 Azerbaijan Diary: A Rogue Reporter’s Adventures in an Oil-rich, War-torn, Post-Soviet Republic, by Thomas Goltz